NReilingh/archive-fusionvm/README.md

 ## Contributing

 This code has unit tests!
+Get ZUnit with

+    brew install zunit-zsh/zunit/zunit`

-Get ZUnit with `brew install zunit` and then run `zunit` in the project directory to test.
+and then run `zunit` in the project directory to test.